 My first weeks in Doha were about as pleasant and stress free as I could have hoped for.
 I lived with my family in an expat compound called Beverly Hills Gardens, a fifteen minute drive from the city’s commercial district.
 Row after symmetrical row of terracotta villas, it had everything young unemployed me could have possibly needed.
-A gym, saunas, squash courts, a small store with American snacks and a gargantuan swimming pool complete with wooden bridge and an illuminated waterfall that came on in the evenings.
+There was a gym, saunas, squash courts, a small store selling American snacks and a gargantuan swimming pool complete with wooden bridge and an illuminated waterfall that came on in the evenings.

 Whenever I felt the need to escape this suburban bubble, I’d grab a lift into town with my dad.
 Or hail one of the many orange-white taxis driven by English speaking Indians, Pakistanis and Sri Lankans.
 Stood at the entrance gates of what would become an unprecedented economic boom, I could literally see Doha developing before my eyes as I sped down the city’s shiny new roads.
 I’d watch as teams of construction workers toiled away on the skeletal frame of yet another five star hotel.
 In between the city’s limited collection of sights and residential areas sat wide, open expanses of dusty, unutilized land.
 Scores of Coming Soon billboards trumpeted the impending arrival of international fast food chains, while elsewhere an army of landscapers laid down a soft bed of lush-green for a new city park.